 Amazon follows a competency-based interview format.
 While the structure itself has been around for ages, what is peculiar about Amazon is the extent to which the business relies on competency-based interviews to make hiring decisions.

 Understanding competency-based interviews and how they are meant to work for the employer will allow you to be comfortable in an Amazon Interview.
 It will also allow you to quickly discard hundreds of fake Amazon Interview questions posted on the Internet (you will know in an instant if they fit the format or not).

 You can read about the competency-based interview format in this article and this YouTube channel.
 Otherwise, there is a lot of information on the Internet about this interview style - most of it is useful.

 STAR stands for Situation, Task, Actions and Results.
 It is the format of an Amazon Interview response that is highly recommended in a competency interview setting.

 Despite the STAR interview response format being around for a while, candidates still struggle with it.
-Therefore, a good half of my Amazon Interview Coaching sessions focus on helping folks master this interviewing skill.
+Therefore, a good half of our Amazon Interview Coaching sessions focus on helping folks master this interviewing skill.

 Why do candidates find STAR difficult?
-Because it asks an interviewee to frame an actual life situation into a 5-minute Shakespearean play because it makes a job of an interviewer easier.
+Because it asks an interviewee to frame an actual life situation into a 10-minute Shakespearean play because it makes a job of an interviewer easier.
 Candidates find it hard because real situations are messy, often with multiple action threads.
 When we find ourselves in the middle of a business problem, solutions are usually iterative and call on intuition and structure.
 At the same time, a STAR response expects you to distil your real life only to the bare essentials while discarding second-grade details.

 Amazon Interview Preparation: Bringing It All Together